joinnextblock/protocol-attn/packages/protocol/docs/README.md

 - **BILLBOARD_CONFIRMATION (38588)**: Billboard attestation of successful view.
 Published by billboard operators after verifying a promotion was viewed.

-- **VIEWER_CONFIRMATION (38688)**: Viewer attestation of receipt and payment.
+- **ATTENTION_CONFIRMATION (38688)**: Attention owner attestation of receipt and payment.
 Published by attention owners after viewing a promotion.

-- **MARKETPLACE_CONFIRMATION (38788)**: Final settlement event published after both BILLBOARD_CONFIRMATION and VIEWER_CONFIRMATION are received.
+- **MARKETPLACE_CONFIRMATION (38788)**: Final settlement event published after both BILLBOARD_CONFIRMATION and ATTENTION_CONFIRMATION are received.
 Published by marketplace operators.

 ### Relationships